 SubjectName Identifier.
 After assigning a user to your app, you can map user attributes.
 To return custom attributes in SAML response, add custom attributes in this step.

-8. Download metadata xml After that, click on 'Configure ServiceProvider' to configure the app.
+8. Download metadata XML After that, click on 'Configure ServiceProvider' to configure the app.
 'ServiceProvider' is the name of your app.
 If you name it like 'MyApp' the link would be Configure MyApp.
+If you want to generate your own metadata XML, take a look at Generating SP Metadata and Constructing Metadata for IdP.